brandon1024/gitchat/test/README.md

 # Testing git-chat
 Like any good piece of software, git-chat has a suite of unit and integration tests for testing various components.
-The unit tests are written in C and the integration tests are written in Bash shell script.
-There are many ways to run git-chat tests, the easiest of which is by using `cmake` and `ctest`.
+The unit tests are written in C and the integration tests are written in Bash.
+There are many ways to run git-chat tests, the easiest of which is by running the `test` and `integration` make targets.

 ## Contents
 1. [Running Tests](#running-tests)